Schengen Fact Sheet

 Travel to European Countries in the Schengen Area

-If you are a U.S. citizen with a valid U.S. passport traveling for tourism or business, you can apply to enter the Schengen area without a visa for a period of 90 days within each 180 day period.
-If you spend 90 days in the Schengen area during any 180 day period, you must wait another 90 days before you can apply to enter the Schengen area again without a visa.
-If you do not meet these conditions or plan to stay in the Schengen area longer than 90 days, contact the embassy of the country where you plan to spend the majority of your time to apply for a visa.
+If you are a U.S. citizen with a valid U.S. passport traveling for tourism or business, you can apply to enter the Schengen area without a visa for a period of three months within each six-month period.
+If you spend three months in the Schengen area during any six-month period, you must wait another three months before you can apply to enter the Schengen area again without a visa.
+If you do not meet these conditions, or plan to stay in the Schengen area longer than three months, contact the embassy of the country where you plan to spend the majority of your time to apply for a visa.

 Frequently Asked Questions

 The Schengen Borders Agreement permits people to travel freely within the Schengen area (consisting of 26 European countries – see list below), if the traveler otherwise qualifies to enter the Schengen area, by crossing an official external border during regular hours of operation and obtaining an entry stamp in the passport.

 How does the Schengen Agreement affect my travel to Europe?